grimmpp/cloud-foundry-resource-scheduler/README.md

   * Tracing for http communication
   * Consolidate configuration.
   * Improve detection of what should be triggered so that there are not that many calls against cloud foundry or its own database.
+  * Collect list of failed calls and make it available for service plan instance owner.

 ## How to build and run unit tests
 ````